simzes/simzes.github.io/_posts/2024-12-14-silhouette-generation-for-minimizing-scanning-variation.md

 One additional detail is that the search worked better when the trim value was lowered past the minimum exposure level in the unfiltered strip, to 95%.
 After examination of the cumulative graph overlaid with the individual spots, this turned out to be because these minimum points prevented the mask from reaching deep enough into some areas, where more significant light levels are; they were outside the achievable slope rate of the filter.

 This is what a filter looks like, along with the before-and-after simulations of the cumulative exposure.
-In practice, the edges will be smoothed and expanded; the sharp points represent a 1mm-wide cell area.

 ![](public/images/filter-search/the_winning_mask.png) *The winning mask.
 Note that the slopes at the edges are included for scale, and are outside of the light spot area.*

 ![](public/images/filter-search/cumulative_exposure.png) *Individual light spots, their cumulative sum, and the filtered sum.*

+In practice, the edges will be smoothed and expanded; the sharp points represent a 1mm-wide cell area.
+This mask provides a good scaffolding for finding curves that cross partial cells and compensating for the sloped shapes of the light spots.